704 - Revenue

 704 - Revenue dawn.gibson.cm… Fri, 02/19/2021 - 07:32

-Revenues of the school district will be received by the board treasurer.
-Other persons receiving revenues on behalf of the school district shall promptly turn them over to the board treasurer.
+Revenues of the school district will be received by the board treasurer or their designee.
+Other persons receiving revenues on behalf of the school district shall promptly turn them over to the board treasurer or their designee.

 Revenue, from whatever source, will be accounted for and classified under the official accounting system of the school district.
 It will be the responsibility of the board treasurer to deposit the revenues received by the school district in a timely manner.
 School district funds from all sources will not be used for private gain or political purposes.